-This time around (we sold Laura’s in 2008 and I’ve recovered from a serious horseback riding accident) we are going local, but are pairing the local with the global, through an online store, Laura’s Mercantile.
+This time around (We sold Laura’s in 2008 and I’ve recovered from a serious horseback riding accident.)
+I'm doing something similar in spirit, but different in important ways.
+My products still are good for our health and the health of family farms.
+But we are going local, limiting highway food miles, and pairing the local with the global through an online store, Laura's Mercantile.

 Here at Mt.
 Folly, we are one of the largest organic grain farms in the state.
-We participate in the Kentucky Department of Agriculture’s hemp pilot program, and we still have a wonderful cow herd.
-The hemp led to Laura’s Hemp Chocolates, and the organic grain led to our distillery plans, which are proceeding afoot.
+We participate in the Kentucky Department of Agriculture’s hemp pilot program, and we still have a top-flight cow herd.
+The health benefits of hemp led us to make Laura's Hemp Chocolates, and Mt.
+Folly heritage grains led us to our cornmeal, distillery plans, and the launch of the Moonshine Trail.

 As always, I look forward to hearing from you.